robenkleene/audio-references/ableton-live/ableton-live-automation.md

 ### Troubleshooting

 - By default session automation is only turned on for armed tracks, which means MIDI clips will record automation by default, but Audio tracks will not.
-- To fix this, set `Preferences > Record > Record Session Automation in: All Tracks` (as opposed to `Armed Tracks`)
+To change this, set `Preferences > Record > Record Session Automation in: All Tracks` (as opposed to `Armed Tracks`)

-## Master & Return Tracks

-To add automation to master or return tracks, just open the disclosure triangle on those tracks in the session view.